-Special offers don’t necessarily have to be discounts.
+Special offers don’t necessarily have to be discounted.
 You may add a touch of subtlety.
-I.e., Book Depository sends special vouchers for the next purchase and custom designed bookmarks to their loyal customers.
-Others may include a special-themed gift for less known holidays (e.g., The World Chocolate Day).
+I.e., Book Depository sends special vouchers for the next purchase and custom-designed bookmarks to their loyal customers.
+Others may include a special-themed gift for less-known holidays (e.g., The World Chocolate Day).
 Ideas are close to limitless.
-To boost the efficiency of your gestures, use insights to determine the type of the offer each loyal customer will be interested in.
+To boost the efficiency of your gestures, use insights to determine the type of offer each loyal customer will be interested in.

 This is easily done by observing browsing- and purchase history and communication channels with the customer (i.e., feedback on social media and direct messages).